MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 ### Indicators of latch contention

 As stated previously, latch contention is only problematic when the contention and wait time associated with acquiring page latches prevents throughput from increasing when CPU resources are available.
-To determine an acceptable amount of contention requires a holistic approach that considers performance and throughput requirements together with available I/O and CPU resources.
+Determining an acceptable amount of contention requires a holistic approach that considers performance and throughput requirements together with available I/O and CPU resources.
 This section will walk you through determining the impact of latch contention on workload as follows:

 1. Measure overall wait times during a representative test.